 She was selected by the Kentucky Justice Association from attorneys across the state to participate in the 2018-19 KJA Leadership Academy, for which there were only 15 available slots.
 This program provides invaluable networking, leadership, and legal skills and knowledge to the most promising young attorneys in Kentucky.
 In October 2021, Teris was elected to the Kentucky Justice Association Board of Governors for 2022.

 A Livingston County native, Teris resides in Ledbetter with her husband, Caleb Swanson, who, along with his father, operates Swanson’s Alignment in Ledbetter, Kentucky.
 In their spare time they enjoy playing music and singing together, kayaking and canoeing, and traveling.
-Teris and Caleb have one daughter and numerous nieces and nephews who they love spending time with and spoiling her nieces and nephew.
+Teris and Caleb have one daughter and numerous nieces and nephews who they love spending time with and spoiling her nieces and nephews.